Kingjayz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays a confused smiley
+A script that prints “Hello, World”